LawleyClasses/230-spring2017/weekly_materials/week2/tuesdayExercise.md

 }
 ```

-This works exactly like the rule above, but it selects a elements that have wikipedia.org in their href value.
-It then removes the after: content and resets the margins.
+This works exactly like the rule above, but it only selects `<a>` elements that have wikipedia.org in their href value.
+It then removes the `after:` content and resets the margins.
 If you refresh your page, you should now see the icon in the references links, but not in the wikipedia link at the top.

 ## Uploading and Due Date
 When you're done, you should use an SFTP program to upload your week2 folder to your igme230 folder on banjo.rit.edu.
 The completed html file should display properly at `http://people.rit.edu/yourRITid/igme230/week2/cremebrulee.html`